CapricanDRJ/discord_bots_legal/Hades_Star_RS_Q_Terms_of_Service.md

 - **Prohibited Activities**: Users must not exploit the bot for unauthorized data access, data manipulation, or any activity that violates Discord’s Terms of Service or the policies of Hades’ Star.
 - **Termination of Service**: We reserve the right to terminate access to the bot for violating these terms.

 ## **4. Data Handling & Privacy Considerations**
-- **Public Data Processing**: The Bot processes **only publicly available data** from Discord and Hades’ Star.
-It does **not collect, store, or process personal data** of any kind.
+- **Bot-Processed Data**: The Bot processes game-generated and webhook-delivered data from Hades’ Star, and interacts with Discord user IDs strictly within the Discord platform.
+It does not access, store, or transmit personal data, message content, or sensitive user information.
-- **No Identity Verification**: The Bot does **not verify user identities**.
-It assumes that the **Discord IDs and obfuscated Hades’ Star IDs provided by their respective platforms are correct**.
-Any user attempting to associate their Discord ID with their Hades’ Star name does so **without verification from the Bot**.
+- **No Identity Verification**: The Bot does not verify the identity of users.
+Any associations between a Discord ID and a Hades’ Star name are user-declared and not validated by the Bot.
+Obfuscated identifiers used in queue tracking or event stats are designed to preserve anonymity but are not guaranteed to prevent identification in small or familiar communities.
-- **GitHub Data Uploads**: Some processed data may be **uploaded to GitHub** for public access, such as aggregated queue statistics, leaderboards, or analytical data.
-Once uploaded, this data is subject to **GitHub’s data retention policies**.
-The Bot has **no control over historical GitHub revisions** and **cannot remove previously uploaded data**.
+- **GitHub Data Uploads**: Some aggregate data — such as queue logs, White Star performance metrics, or leaderboard statistics — may be uploaded to GitHub for public visibility.
+Once published, this data is subject to GitHub’s data retention policies.
+The Bot does not control prior revisions and cannot remove previously uploaded content.
-- **Data Ownership**: Users acknowledge that any public data uploaded to GitHub is **not owned by the Bot** and that the Bot is **not responsible for verifying the accuracy or authenticity of publicly shared data**.
+- **Data Ownership**: Users acknowledge that data displayed or uploaded via the Bot is either sourced from Discord and Hades’ Star or derived via automation and does not constitute user-owned content.
+The Bot is not responsible for verifying the accuracy, authorship, or context of any such content.
-- **Third-Party Responsibility**: Any user identification is determined solely by **Discord and Hades’ Star**, not this Bot.
-The Bot does **not control, modify, or verify** any user data provided by these services.
-Users concerned about privacy should address their concerns **directly with Discord or Hades’ Star**.
+- **Third-Party Responsibility**: All user identifiers and source data are provided by Discord and Hades’ Star.
+Users with privacy concerns must contact those platforms directly.
+The Bot is a neutral processor and does not influence, modify, or authenticate this input data.

 ## **5. Intellectual Property**
 - **Ownership**: The bot and its underlying technology are owned by Backwoods Byte Builders.